-The Proposed Opinion reads like a lawyer's version of Goofus and Gallant.
+The opinion reads like a lawyer's version of Goofus and Gallant.
 So what does Gallant do in this case?
 Gallant understands how e-discovery works, how his client's systems work, and how the opposing side's systems work.
 Gallant reviews discovery agreements to make sure they're narrow in scope.
 He also knows when he's in over his head and it's time to consult an expert.
 A competent attorney doesn't have to know everything, but he has to know enough to be able to make reasoned decisions.

 - 5 Daunting Problems Facing Ediscovery (The Ediscovery Blog)

 - Are the FRCP Amendments the Answer to Yesterday's E-Discovery Problems?
 (E-Discovery Beat)

 - How To Be an e-Discovery 'Shark' (FindLaw's Technologist)

 - e-Discovery 101 for the In-House Attorney (FindLaw's In House)